“In my Ruhr has a steel heart”

 Books and encounters, wishes.
 Which books?
 Which people?

 The best books are those that talk about local, in particular industrial, history, and I have had the honour to write many on this topic.
 I dedicated my most recent book to the centenary of Bauhaus, the school of , art and founded by Walter Gropius, which was also the breeding ground of innovators such as the artists Paul Klee and Wassily Kandiskij.
 You can read it on Werkbund-initiativ.de.
-The encounters took place with experts in the field of culture and talented visionaries: people like Karl Ganser, geographer and town planner, the manager of some of the conversion in the Ruhr, who started up circular economy involving land and energy consumptions, building heritage and water management.
+The encounters took place with experts in the field of culture and talented visionaries: people like Karl Ganser, geographer and town planner, the manager of some of the conversion projects in the Ruhr, who started up circular economy involving land and energy consumptions, building heritage and water management.
 I dedicated a biography to him.
 But I would add poets to these experts.

 Poets?
 Putting poets and entrepreneurs interested in making a profit together sounds complicated to me.